JohnReeves/bcs-ciphers/layout.md

 ```

-Run the code to see the two text boxes and two buttons to control the encoding and decoding.
+`Run` the code to see the two text boxes and two buttons to control the encoding and decoding.
+`Save` your work!
+Repl.it and codepen.io save automatically; jsfiddle does *not*

 In later worksheets we will make the form pretty with CSS and make the form work with JavaScript.